Cardi B: 2019–2020: Hustlers, Rhythm + Flow and "WAP"

+2021–2024: Standalone singles and other ventures

-On February 5, 2021, Cardi B released "Up", the second single from her upcoming studio album.
-A music video for the single was released alongside it.
+On February 5, 2021, Cardi B released "Up".
 The song was praised by NME magazine for its lyricism and fresh approach as a successor to "WAP".
 "Up" debuted at number two on the US Billboard Hot 100 chart, marking the highest debut for a solo female rap song since Lauryn Hill's "Doo Wop (That Thing)" in 1998.
-The song debuted at number one on the Rolling Stone Top 100, becoming both Cardi B's second number-one single and second number-one debut, as well as the first time a female rapper debuts atop the chart with a solo song.
+It debuted at number one on the Rolling Stone Top 100, becoming both Cardi B's second number-one single and second number-one debut, as well as the first time a female rapper debuted atop the chart with a solo song.
 Cardi B became the first female artist and first lead artist with consecutive number-one debuts on the US Hot R&B/Hip-Hop Songs chart, and second overall performer following Drake in 2016.
-"Up" reached number one on the Billboard Hot 100 after her Grammy Awards performance, making Cardi B the only female rapper to reach number one multiple times with solo songs, following "Bodak Yellow", and extended her record as the female rapper with the most number-one songs on the Hot 100 as her fifth chart-topper.
+"Up" reached number one on the Billboard Hot 100 after her Grammy Awards performance, making her the only female rapper to reach the summit multiple times with solo songs, following "Bodak Yellow", and extended her record as the female rapper with the most number-one songs on the Hot 100 as her fifth chart-topper.
 Cardi B received a second nomination for the Brit Award for International Female Solo Artist.

-Cardi B made a last-minute appearance in "Big Paper", from DJ Khaled's album Khaled Khaled released on April 30, 2021.
-Cardi received two nominations for the BET Award for Video of the Year, for the videos "Up" and "WAP", winning for the latter and becoming the first female rapper to win Video of the Year as a lead artist.
-This became the 10th time that an artist has had two nominated videos in this category as a lead artist, and the second time for her, following her nominations for "Money" and "Please Me" in 2019.

-She announced her second pregnancy during the performance of her Migos collaboration "Type Shit" at the 2021 ceremony.
-She also appeared in F9, which was released on June 25, 2021, by Universal Pictures.
-On July 16, 2021, Cardi B was featured on the Normani single "Wild Side".
-Cardi collaborated with Lizzo on "Rumors", which debuted at number four on the Billboard Hot 100, becoming Cardi B's tenth top 10 single on the chart, and her seventh number-one on the Hot R&B/Hip-Hop Songs chart.

-Cardi B received six nominations at the 2021 MTV Video Music Awards, including her second nomination for Video of the Year.
-She also led the nominations for the 2021 BET Hip Hop Awards along with Megan Thee Stallion, with nine each; both rappers won the most awards during the ceremony with three for "WAP", with Cardi becoming the first female artist to win Best Hip Hop Video twice (2019 and 2021).